BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Windows Registry Config Get Functoid

-This functoid allows you to get configuration parameters from Windows Registry.
+This functoid allows you to get configuration parameters from the Windows Registry.

 Parameters